C

 - Until sometime in the '60s (1964?)
 PIX contained all new material.
 For many years, there has been very little original material according to fans and collectors of the series.

 - It has been stated that PIX has had the longest issue run of any American comic book (and any Christian comic book) with almost 3000 weekly issues since its beginning.
-However a number of issues from the 1990s onward have actually contained very few comics pages, so it is highly debatable whether it could still be called a "comic" today.
+However a number of issues from the 1990s onward have contained very few comics pages, so it has been debatable whether PIX could still be called a "comic" today.

 - Over 65 million PIX, used in the Cook curriculum, have been distributed, according to Ralph Gates, Director of Cook Communications Ministries International, in May 2001.